VarshiniAdurti28/Emojify/README.md

 ## Installation steps:

 - Clone this repository on your machine and open it
+- Open VS CODE after navigating into the folders
-- Open app.html file to start Emojifying your sentences!
+- Right click after opening the html file and click on Open with Live Server to start a local server on your browser.
 - Check out the video in video-link folder for a quick demo of the page

-- One can also skip all of these and try out the Vercel Deployment to check out a quick demo of the page!

-## Deployment on Vercel: